Preparing your eCommerce store for the Christmas season

 We know it might still feel early but preparing your Christmas marketing campaign early is key.
 Consider contacting your graphic design or web agency to create your promotion banners and advertisement.
 Brainstorm ideas for both social media and newsletter campaigns to encourage people to interact with your brand.
 The last thing you want is a rush to prepare all the banners for your website!

 It’s never been so important to ensure your website is fast.
-Google recently announced they now consider speed as a ranking factor.
+Google DO take site speed into account as a ranking factor.
 With an increasing mobile audience, a fast and optimised website has become essential.

 Speak to both your hosting company and your web development team to make sure your website is optimised and able to cope with the increased traffic during the Christmas period.

 Many websites now receive half their traffic from mobile devices.
 With people now feeling confident to order on their mobile devices it has become essential to make sure your website is mobile optimised.

 The best method is using responsive web design.
 This means you can use the same HTML for all devices but with CSS it can adapt to provide an optimised experience on all devices and platforms.
 Unfortunately it may be too close to Christmas to implement such a major change to your website but you could make sure your website is usable on a mobile device.
 Run some test orders and contact your website developers to see if they can improve the usability.

 Your email activity should be a key part of your marketing campaign.
 Recent research shows that people are happy to receive up to 2-3 emails per month.
 Keep in mind sending too many emails can have a negative impact on your brand.
 Planning the content of these emails can have a big impact on click-throughs and sales.
 Make sure they are eye catching and incentivise people to visit your website.